pmsn23/myproject/README.md

 ## Case Study 3: Darknet Text mining.

-Started on the project idea from Network Security, using the data created by University of AZ Artificial Intelligence Lab.
+Started on the project idea from Data & Network Security class, using the data created by University of AZ Artificial Intelligence Lab.
 Refer to https://www.azsecure-data.org for more details.

 Downloaded the SQL data of Dream Market Product and Seller data, created the tables in mySQL